 Our Mission: The BLM collects, analyzes, and records a tremendous amount of business information about the public lands and resources, ranging from land title to recreational usage to wildlife habitat.
 Much of this data is geographic in nature and is best understood when displayed and analyzed in spatial form using automated geographic information systems.
 This data/information is used to make thousands of business decisions each year.
 We recognize that this business information is of great utility and value to wide variety of other parties, including public land users; education institutions; public interest groups; other Federal, State, Tribal and local agencies, and the scientific community.
-Today, with the explosive growth of the Internet and use of personal computers in over 40% of all homes in the United States, expectations of our employees, citizens, and businesses having transactions with the BLM have significantly changed.
+Today, with the explosive growth of the Internet and use of personal computers, expectations of our employees, citizens, and businesses having transactions with the BLM have significantly changed.

 Master Title Plat (MTP)